A quick search online on how long your resume should be will give you a short and simple answer—one page should be enough.

 How Long Should a Resume Be?

 In fact, recent studies have shown that recruiters actually prefer to see two-page resumes.
 Multiple surveys have shown that they appreciate the work ethic of people who have enough experience to fill up more than one page.
-Also, recruiters are slightly more likely.
+Also, recruiters are slightly more likely to choose a candidate for a managerial position who has a two-page resume.

 Resume Length Cheat Sheet